THE INSTITUTION'S SCORE

 On our test to measure the adequacy of a credit union's capital, COMMUNITY 1ST received a score of 8 out of a possible 30 points, failing to reach the national average of 15.65.

-COMMUNITY 1ST had an earnings ratio of 5.00 percent in our test, higher than the average for all credit unions, suggesting that it's outperforming its peers in this area.
+COMMUNITY 1ST's capitalization ratio of 8.00 percent in our test was below the average for all credit unions, suggesting that it's weaker than its peers.